Discussing appropriate funding

 To successfully bring a spinal injury claim, your specialist medical negligence solicitors will need to prove that:

-- The medical professionals who treated you provided substandard treatment
+- The medical professionals who treated you provided substandard treatment.

-- That as a result of that substandard treatment, you have suffered injury and financial loss, for example as a result of a delay in diagnosis or treatment
+- That, as a result of that substandard treatment, you have suffered injury and financial loss, for example as a result of a delay in diagnosis or treatment.

-Once we have received supportive medical evidence from the medical experts, we will draft a formal “letter of claim” to the medical professional(s) or NHS Trust responsible for any treatment considered to be substandard.
+We’ll then draft a formal “letter of claim” to the medical professional(s) or NHS Trust responsible for any treatment considered to be substandard.
 The letter of claim will set out in detail the circumstances surrounding your treatment, the specific allegations of negligence you are making against the Defendant(s) and the particular injuries and losses you have sustained.

-If liability is admitted, we will arrange for you to be assessed by a medical expert who will provide a formal report on your Condition and Prognosis.
-We will also need to carefully consider your past, ongoing and future requirements and where appropriate, commission expert reports on your current and future care, therapy, accommodation, assistive technology and any other needs to enable us to accurately value your spinal injury claim.
+If liability is admitted, we’ll arrange for you to be assessed by a medical expert who will provide a formal report on your condition and prognosis.
+We’ll also need to carefully consider your past, ongoing and future requirements and where appropriate, commission expert reports on your current and future care, therapy, accommodation, assistive technology and any other needs to enable us to accurately value your spinal injury claim.

 (a) The Claim Form – A formal document setting out brief details of the parties to the claim, the alleged date(s) on which the substandard treatment occurred and on which you realised you had suffered injury as a result of the treatment received and the approximate value of the claim.
 The court will be asked to seal or “issue” this document, signifying the issue of proceedings

 (b) The Particulars of Claim – A formal document setting out paragraph by paragraph the circumstances surrounding your claim, the particulars of the negligence alleged and the injuries sustained as a result with reference to a Condition and Prognosis report

 (c) A medical report from one of the medical experts involved in your claim, setting out your Condition and Prognosis